LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 <p id="markdown-formatting">
-* please choose wisely: <em>Markdown</em> is supported only by some versions of Mastodon (e.g. glitch-soc), if you do not know what you are doing stick to HTML or plain text, otherwise your posts may not be formatted correctly
+* please choose wisely: <em>Markdown</em> is supported only by some versions of Mastodon (e.g. glitch-soc), if you do not know what you are doing stick to HTML or plain text, otherwise your posts may not be formatted correctly!
 </p>

 <p id="notifications-unifiedpush">